awsaimlkenyaug/30-Day-Terraform-challenge-/Day2/Submissions/Engeniusam/submission.md

 - **Post Link:** https://www.linkedin.com/posts/engeniusam_terraformsetup-aws-devops-activity-7333107862979633152-cmXg?utm_source=share&utm_medium=member_desktop&rcm=ACoAACtVt-QBTUtYeTvR-UpJjur8rN4DrHJK85A

 ## Notes and Observations

-[Share your key learnings, challenges faced, and how you overcame them] Understanding your operating system architecture is key when downloading and installing aws cli and terraform to your machine
+Understanding your operating system architecture is key when downloading and installing aws cli and terraform to your machine

 ## Additional Resources Used

-[List any additional resources you found helpful] "Terraform: Up & Running" by Yevgeniy (Jim) Brikman
+"Terraform: Up & Running" by Yevgeniy (Jim) Brikman

 ## Time Spent